oesteban/hcph-sops/docs/data-collection/scanning-notes.md

     - [ ] The following positions should be validated automatically when the gase is stable enough.
 If it is not the case, manually click on the validate button when it turns green
 - [ ] The ET software MUST show a cross during the calibration.
 If it does not, try sequentially the following:
     - [ ] readjust the focus of the ET; and if it still doesn't show the cross,
-    - [ ] readjust the mirror frame position sliding it throught the rails attached to the coil; and if it still doesn't show the cross,
+    - [ ] readjust the mirror frame position sliding it along the rails attached to the coil; and if it still doesn't show the cross,
     - [ ] readjust the participant's head positioning inside the coil; and if it still doesn't show the cross,
     - [ ] move the mirror up or down (being careful as mentioned before).
 Just a few mm can ruin the calibration and the eye-position; and if it still doesn't show the cross,
     - [ ] iterate over the previous steps.